-The Designer section of the Prepare page allows you to view each document, to add signatures and other fields to it, and to assign visibility permissions to the documents.
+The Designer section of the Prepare page allows you to view each document, to add signature field and other fields to it, and to assign visibility permissions to the documents.

 This section describes:

-If a transaction is accessible, the Prepare Transaction page will be read-only.
+If a transaction is screen-reader accessible, the Prepare Transaction page will be read-only.
 That is, no one can: (1) add, modify or remove signatures or fields; (2) specify the documents as Accept Only; (3) apply layouts to the documents.

 To prepare a document for signing:

 - Make the document "active" by doing any of the following:

-- Click its <Document Name> in the DOCUMENTS section.
+- Click the <Document Name> in the DOCUMENTS section.

 - Scroll through its pages.

 - Click anywhere on it in the Designer section.

 - If you want to perform any of the following preliminary actions, display their icons by hovering your mouse over the document in the Designer section.
 A menu bar with these buttons will appear at the top of the document:

 - Zoom in or Zoom out of the document.

-- Go to Page: Enables you to go to the next or previous page, or to a specific page number.
+- Page Number: Click the page number to go to the previous or next page, or to a specific page number.

 - Clear All: Removes all fields from the active document, if fields have been added.